Seagulling (verb): When someone comes into your work, craps all over it and flies away.

 And hey, let’s say you did already source feedback and Malcolm is just coming out of nowhere with comments that are just a little too late.
 You can absolve yourself of the guilt and frustration because you did your due diligence.
 Politely remind him of the notification you sent out three weeks ago asking for exactly this sort of direction, and then move on without his feedback, as that ship has sailed.
 In a scenario like this, it’s important to not come off defensive about receiving feedback (because it is absolutely something you should seek out); it’s merely just not the right time.

-Leaving Malcolm to go and seagull someone else.Posted over 2 years ago
+Leaving Malcolm to go and seagull someone else.Posted almost 3 years ago